SaltedSlark/Fast-3D-Talking-Face/README.md

     ```
   Since I deploy the metahuman project on my windows PC, so the livelink_host should be my PC's IP.

+### ！！！Optimize
+To optimize our model's performance on Chinese speech, we need to train it on a Chinese dataset.
+However, it's challenging to find high-quality open-source Chinese datasets on the internet, so we considered creating our own Chinese dataset.
+As is well known, dataset creation methods like VOCASET rely on expensive equipment and significant manpower, making such approaches prohibitively demanding.

+We noticed that NVIDIA's Omniverse platform offers a high-quality 3D Audio2Face solution.
+With this, we only need to input audio to export the corresponding blendshape weights, allowing us to quickly produce large amounts of data that meet our format requirements.
+After verification, we found this approach to be effective.
+The model trained on our self-created Chinese dataset showed significantly better performance on Chinese speech compared to the model trained on BlendVOCA.

 ## Reference

 - [SAiD](https://github.com/yunik1004/SAiD)